 The British presence in Brunei has strategic value, especially with the rising tensions in the South China Sea.
 Undermining Bruneian interests would potentially provoke the British to be more present in the region.
 In other words, if Chinese gray-zone tactics persist in the Bruneian exclusive economic zone, then the British likely will have more reason to conduct regular freedom-of-navigation operations in the South China Sea.

 The Brunei statement reflects the country’s complicated — and possibly conflicted — strategic outlook.
 It wants to present itself as a trustworthy member of ASEAN, while also keeping its robust economic relations with China.
 At the same time, it is also secured by the British presence in the area, which, with the threat of tipping over into a wider conflict, acts as a deterrent to China.

 The meaning of the statement is important to consider as Brunei looks to take regional leadership with the ASEAN chairmanship in 2021.
 Moreover, the launch of its long-overdue defense white paper in 2021 will project just how Brunei intends to position itself in Southeast Asia in line with its strategic objectives.
 With of the arrival of the white paper, it may be anticipated that Brunei’s foreign and defense policies will synchronize in time for its ASEAN chairmanship.

-Chelsea Anne A. Uy Bomping is a defense analyst in the Office of Naval Strategic Studies of the Philippine Navy.
-She is currently pursuing her master’s degree in political science at the De La Salle University.
+Anne Uy is a researcher with interests in the South China Sea, Southeast Asia affairs, and Cross-Strait relations.
+She is currently pursuing her masters in political science at De La Salle University.